 - Chicago Tribune — Conservative Midwestern broadsheet.
 Much like the LA Times, once a rather national paper, but the decline of the industry in general and some horrible mismanagement in particular actually sent it and the other Tribune Company papers into bankruptcy for a time.
 Best known for their famous "Dewey Defeats Truman" headline following the 1948 election, which successfully predicted ahead of time President Thomas E. Dewey's defeat of challenger Harry S. Tru— er, wait◊.
 Moving on...

 - The Philadelphia Inquirer—Note it's an "I," not an "E" like the tabloid.
 The Inky to its friends, it's the third-oldest surviving newspaper in the US (founded 1829 as The Pennsylvania Inquirer).
-It's had a roller-coaster history, cycling between national prominence and local rag.
+It's had a roller-coaster history, cycling between national prominence and local rag status.
 It's currently in a local-rag phase; its last period of major national prominence was the period from about 1975 to 1995, when it won a number of Pulitzers and broke all kinds of significant national stories (one of the last major ones being a scandal about a charity supposedly providing care packages to soldiers in the Gulf War being used to scam donors).
-The Inquirer also owns the Philadelphia Daily News, a populist tabloid (explicitly calling itself "The People's Paper" and advertising itself as "Philadelphia's pain in the ass since 1925") that nevertheless manages to be halfway respectable, and also runs the local-news website Philly.com.
+The Inquirer also owns the Philadelphia Daily News, a populist tabloid (explicitly calling itself "The People's Paper" and advertising itself as "Philadelphia's pain in the ass since 1925") that nevertheless manages to be halfway respectable, and also runs the local-news website Philly.com, which has a surprisingly high profile online.

 - The Detroit News and the Detroit Free Press — Once, all major and many minor American cities were blessed with multiple daily papers; today, Detroit is one of the few "two-paper towns" left.
 Formerly rivals, they have a 100-year joint-venture structure in which business and journalistic busywork are shared while retaining separate editorial staffs.
 As a result, the News is more right-leaning while the Free Press leans left.
 Mainly local and regional stories, plus the sort of focus on the auto industry that the Washington Post puts on politics or the LA Times puts on Hollywood.
 As Detroit has fallen on hard times, so have both papers, and both now only deliver home/office subscriptions towards the tail end of the week, with lighter papers on Monday-Wednesdays only available through retail channels and a heavy emphasis on their websites.